-The Located at the first level of Cathay Cineleisure Orchard, Benjamin Barker has transformed the space into the latest burger joint in town, B Burger.
+The Place Located at the first level of Cathay Cineleisure Orchard, Benjamin Barker has transformed the space into the latest burger joint in town, B Burger.
 American-inspired, with Japanese influence, B Burger felt somewhat like a humble cousin to the popular New York City’s Shake Shack.

 The space takes on a Hawaiian vibe with wall papers of greens, and furniture with bright colours of orange and yellow.
 The restaurant is linked directly to the upper levels retail space, also managed by Benjamin Barker.